Large genus bounds for the distribution of triangulated surfaces in moduli space: Upper bounds for triangulated surfaces via combinatorial translation surfaces

 \subsection{Location of branch points}

 Fix an arbitrary constant $r_0>0$.
 Let $X\in \mathcal{T}_g$.
 In this section, to each locally bounded triangulated surface whose conformal class lies in $B_{d_T}(X,r_0)$, we associate combinatorial data that is a discrete measure of where the vertices of degree not equal to $6$ are located.
-Suppose $S_1,S_2\in \Tric{g}{T,m}$ such that $\Phi(S_1),\Phi(S_2)\in B_{d_T}(X,r_0)$.
-We shall say that $V_{\neq 6}(S_1)$ and $V_{\neq 6}(S_2)$ are close to each other if $S_1$ and $S_2$ are associated to the same combinatorial data.
-In \cref{8.6}, we shall show that if $V_{\neq 6}(S_1)$ and $V_{\neq 6}(S_2)$ are close to each other, and additionally their canonical covers have the same underlying topological branched cover, then connected components of their canonical covers are close in a higher dimensional Teichm\"{u}ller space.